 - US Department of State’s Office to Monitor and Combat Trafficking in Persons (J/TiP)

-- IOM Development Fund
+- IOM Development Fund (IDF)

-- Embassy of France in Antananarivo
+- French Embassy in Antananarivo

-- UN Peacebuilding Fund
+- United Nations Peacebuilding Fund (PBF)

 - Government of Japan